podsixisjerks/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

 **They're called Docker Networks - let's learn about em'!**

 ---
 >Side note: If you were previously familiar with Docker before reading this guide, you may have been under the impression that containers were connected via the ` --link` option used during `docker run`.
-And you WOULD have been right, however, ` --link` has been depreciated since version 1.12 and may completely disappear at any moment... now it's hip to use Networks.
+And you WOULD have been right, however, ` --link` has been deprecated since version 1.12 and may completely disappear at any moment... now it's hip to use Networks.
 Get with the times, gramps.

 ---